 9. Beyond Anger by Thomas J Harbin

 The book is powerfully written and comprehensive, and also the author manages to keep the reader’s attention while addressing the various components of rage.
-With his own history of anger management issues, the writer has a sense of empathy for someone who is struggling with the same issues.
+With his own history of anger management issues, the writer has a sense of empathy for someone who is struggling with the same issues and problems.

 10. The 7 Habits of Highly Successful People by Stephen Covey

 The book is brimming with words of wisdom that can be spoken at any time.
 The author teaches you to concentrate on your underlying core, strengths, and motivations instead of the exterior manifestations.